 For those who don't like to read or just want to know the basics:

 Stoa is using the open and public National Christian Homeschool Speech and Debate Rankings (Speechranks) website to determine invitations to the National Invitational Tournament of Champions.
 Tournaments must meet certain minimum criteria for rounds competed as specified on the Speechranks website.
-Results posted through (to be determined) will be used for invitational purposes.

 There are two invitational models: